Disorder to Order Transition in 1D non-reciprocal Cahn-Hilliard Model: Periodic boundary conditions

 \subsection{Resonances}

-A careful analysis of the $\rho_{D}$~vs.~$\alpha$ plot reveals nontrivial features of the defect configurations.
-We find that $\rho_D$ shows sharp minima at certain values of $\alpha$ which we call ``resonances" (see \cref{fig:P-BC}(a)).
+A careful analysis of the $\rho_{D}$~versus~$\alpha$ plot reveals nontrivial features of the defect configurations.
+We find that $\rho_D$ shows sharp minima at certain values of $\alpha$ which we call ``resonances" (see \cref{fig:P-BC_transition}(a)).
 A visual inspection of the evolution of the defect configurations reveals that at resonances, the defects keep merging even at longer times resulting in smaller defect density.
 For further analysis, we compute the time it takes for the defect configurations to reach a steady state ($t_{\mathrm{st}}$), where $t_{\mathrm{st}}$ is defined as the time after which no defect merger event takes place and the defect density becomes constant.
-We find that for the majority of $\alpha$-space, defects attain a steady state relatively quickly, however in the resonance regions, $t_{\mathrm{st}}$ can be order of magnitude higher.
-Consistent with these observations, we also observe sharp rise in the nearest neighbour separation $\dmin$ in the resonance-space.
-Similar phenomenon, where $d_{\mathrm{min}}$ rises sharply and decreases gradually was also observed in the study of pairwise defect interactions in 2D \cite{rana2024a}.
-It also highlights the rich phenomenology of defect interactions in the NRCH model.
+We find that for the majority of $\alpha$-space, defects attain a steady state relatively quickly, however in the resonance regions, $t_{\mathrm{st}}$ can be order of magnitude higher (see \cref{fig:P-BC_resonances}(a)).
+Consistent with these observations, we also observe sharp rise in the nearest neighbor separation $\dmin$ for the resonances (see \cref{fig:P-BC_resonances}(b)).
+Similar phenomenon, where $d_{\mathrm{min}}$ rises sharply and decreases gradually was also observed in the study of pairwise defect interactions in 2D~\cite{rana2024b}.